fbpx

 Living in the Shipibo Community:

-There is the option for isolation and complete silence in the family farm, but we advise that you discuss this option with us prior to joining us.
+There is the option for isolation and complete silence on the family farm, but we advise that you discuss this option with us prior to joining us.
 It’s worth mentioning that most guests come to enjoy life in San Francisco, noises included!

 Planning to buy gifts?